MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task2/Readme.md

 from tqdm import tqdm
 from torch.utils.tensorboard import SummaryWriter
 ```

-Then I extract all the information to have it in one place
+Next, I aggregate all the data into a single structure for processing

 ```Python
 files = sorted(glob.glob('/Users/miguelpamanes/Desktop/Modular2/JETS QUARK:GLUON WITH BC/*.npz'))